From Vietnam War to a Turkish beach, the shock of the photo endures

 LONDON, Sept4 (Reuters) - In an age of 24-hour news in which people are exposed to more footage from world trouble spots than ever before, the image of one dead Syrian toddler washed up on a Turkish beach demonstrates the enduring power of the still news photograph.

-The photo of three-year-old Aylan Kurdi, now the instantly recognizable symbol of the refugee crisis engulfing Europe, joins iconic images of past tragedies from Biafra to Vietnam that remain seared in people’s memories.
+The photo of three-year-old Aylan Kurdi, now the instantly recognisable symbol of the refugee crisis engulfing Europe, joins iconic images of past tragedies from Biafra to Vietnam that remain seared in people’s memories.

 In terms of impact on public opinion and even political fallout, Turkish photographer Nilufer Demir’s image of Aylan, face-down by the water’s edge in a red t-shirt and shorts, may be unprecedented.